t1m013y/RingBuf-c/DOCS.md

 ## RingBuf
 `typedef struct RingBuf {...} RingBuf`
 The ring buffer structure and typedef.
 Used to create the buffer and by library functions.
 Stores data about the buffer.

+The buffer has locked flag.
+It is `true` if any process is modifying buffer at the moment.
+If this flag is `true`, any operation that can modify the buffer won't be started and will return `0`.
+Some functions ignore locked flag.

 **Example:**
 ```c